-2-6 Connecting Cables
+2-5 Connecting Cables

-Power Supply Connector
+ATX Power Supply Connector

 After you have securely mounted the motherboard to the chassis, you are ready to connect the cables.
-Attach power supply cables to J32 for an ATX power supply.
-See Table 2-2 for pin definitions of an ATX power supply.
+Attach a power supply cable to J32 for an ATX power supply.
+See Table 2-1 for the pin definitions of an ATX power supply.